 Who Makes Healthy Gums?

-Some people find it useful to apply gently and spread with a fingertip or cotton swab (Q-Tip) if the gums are not excessively inflamed.
-Be mindful not to cause added discomfort or pain during application as infected or inflamed gums can be extremely sensitive.
+You may find it useful to apply gently with fingertip or cotton swab if the gums are not excessively inflamed.
+Be mindful not to cause added discomfort during application as infected or inflamed gums can be extremely sensitive.

 Healthy Gums is Formulated With:

-- Calendula flower (Calendula officinalis)*: The pretty, yellow-orange petals of Calendula flowers have shown antibacterial and antiviral activity.
-Use to support normal healing of the skin, Calendula also soothes inflamed skin and has been used for gingivitis.
+- Calendula flower (Calendula officinalis): The yellow-orange petals of Calendula flowers have shown notable antimicrobial and natural antiseptic-like properties.
+Used to support normal healing of the skin, Calendula also soothes inflamed skin and has been used for gingivitis.

-- Bayberry root bark (Myrica cerifera)**: Bayberry is one of the best herbal astringents, meaning that it tones and tightens smooth membranes.
-It works particularly well for treating the skin throughout the alimentary canal (which includes the tissues inside the mouth and the gums) and has a mild antibacterial property.
+- Bayberry root bark (Myrica cerifera): Bayberry is one of the best herbal astringents, meaning that it tones and tightens mucous membranes.
+It works particularly well for treating the lining of the alimentary canal (which includes the tissues inside the mouth and the gums) and also has a mild antibacterial property.

-- Chinese Skullcap (Scutellaria baicalensis)†: Baikal Skullcap, high in flavonoids, has shown antimicrobial and antioxidant properties.
-Oral preparations are used to reduce inflammation of the membranes inside the mouth.
+- Chinese Skullcap (Scutellaria baicalensis): Baikal Skullcap is high in flavonoids and has natural antimicrobial and antioxidant properties.
+It is used in oral preparations to help reduce inflammation of the membranes inside the mouth.

-- Licorice root (Glycyrrhiza glabra)*: Also called "sweet root" and the "universal herb", Licorice demonstrates an antibacterial and antiviral affect.
-Licorice also has a mildly demulcent quality and a natural sweetness.
+- Licorice root (Glycyrrhiza glabra): Also called "sweet root" and the "universal herb," Licorice demonstrates natural antimicrobial properties.
+It also has a mild demulcent (softening) quality and a natural sweetness.

 - Prickly Ash bark (Zanthoxylum americanum): Used in Native American medicine, the bark of this tree has been called "toothache bark" and possesses astringent qualities.

-- Coptis root (Coptis chinensis)†: An herb high in berberine, Coptis is considered to have similar properties to Goldenseal.
+- Coptis root (Coptis chinensis): High in berberine, Coptis has similar properties to Goldenseal.
 It has particular application with ulceration of mucous membranes.

-- Myrrh gum (Commiphora mol-mol)†: One of the most well used herbal antiseptics, Myrrh has bacteriostatic and astringent qualities that make it ideal for oral health.
+- Myrrh gum (Commiphora mol-mol): One of the most well-known herbal antiseptics, Myrrh has antimicrobial and astringent qualities that make it ideal for oral health.